Fine structure of 4-critical triangle-free graphs III. General surfaces: Introduction

 A \emph{patch} is a graph drawn in the disk with a cycle $C$ of length $6$ tracing the cuff, such that $C$ has no chords and every face of the patch other than the one bounded by $C$ has length $4$.
-Let $G$ be a graph embedded in the sphere, possibly with holes.
+Let $G$ be a graph embedded in a surface.
 Let $G'$ be any graph which can be obtained from $G$ as follows.
 Let $S$ be an independent set in $G$ such that every vertex of $S$ has degree $3$.
-For each vertex $v\in S$ with neighbors $x$, $y$ and $z$, remove $v$, add new vertices $a$, $b$ and $c$ and $6$-cycle $C=xaybzc$, and draw any patch with the boundary cycle $C$ in the disk bounded by $C$.
+For each vertex $v\in S$ with neighbors $x$, $y$ and $z$, remove $v$, add new vertices $a$, $b$ and $c$ (drawn very close to the original position of $v$) and $6$-cycle $C=xaybzc$, and draw any patch with the boundary cycle $C$ in the disk bounded by $C$.
 We say that any such graph $G'$ is obtained from $G$ by \emph{patching}.
 This operation was introduced by Borodin et al.~\cite{4c4t} in the context of describing planar $4$-critical graphs with exactly $4$ triangles.

 Consider a reduced Thomas-Walls graph $G=T'_n$ for some $n\ge 1$, with interface pairs $u_1u_3$ and $v_1v_3$.
 A \emph{patched Thomas-Walls graph} is any graph obtained from such a graph $G$ by patching, and $u_1u_3$ and $v_1v_3$ are its interface pairs.